 Back in the days of analog, it was tough to get good sound.
 There were obstacles at every step.
 But everyone knew what was getting in the way.
 It was distortion.
-Not just one kind of distortion, it was many different kinds, linear (frequency response), harmonic (added multiples of a frequency), intermodulation (interaction of two or more frequencies), noise (surface, tape, EMI, RFI, thermal), resonance (lagging of the starting and stopping of a signal), wow & flutter (fluctuation in pitch, slow & fast).
+Not just one kind of distortion, it was many different kinds, linear (frequency response), harmonic (added multiples of a frequency), intermodulation (interaction of two or more frequencies), noise (surface, tape, EMI, RFI, thermal), resonance (lagging of the starting and stopping of a signal), wow & flutter (fluctuation in speed & pitch).
 Great efforts were made to reduce these distortions, and then. . .

 . . . there came digital.
 Digital is nearly a miracle.
 There is still the need to use analog before and after digital conversion, and digital has its own set of issues.
 The miracle, though, is that in the digital realm all those analog distortions are zero.